gianlazz/gianlazz.github.io/_drafts/_posts/exploring-angular-graphql-mentor-manager.md

 While still having you're terminal window open still with the directory pointed to your angular project run this command

     git remote add origin https://github.com/YOUR_USERNAME/YOUR-PROJECT-NAME.git

+Then push your code

+    git push -u origin master